Nancy LT Hamilton, last updated: 3/2/17

 - Cut through the corner, using a small saw blade like 5/0 or 6/0 or even smaller, if your setting is small.
 Cut about as deep as the blade is wide or to the top of the girdle of the stone – without sawing into the stone.
 You may have to adjust the cut again later – especially with thicker metal.
 This cut removes a bit of material so that the metal can be closed down over the stone without crushing the fragile tip.
 It should be difficult to see after finishing.

 - Hold the saw at an angle that mimics the slant of the stone.

 I have read about (at least) three other methods for setting this type of stone.

 Setting Method One

-- Set like you would with a regular bezel – pushing down: North, South, East then West.
-Then pushing in the spaces: North East, South West, North West, South East or whatever order that you want.
+- Set as you would with a regular bezel – pushing down: North, South, East then West.
+Then push in the spaces: North East, South West, North West, South East or whatever order that you want.
 The exception is that you need to leave about 3-4 millimeters, on both sides of the tip, unworked.

 - Next, start to push the bezel wall inward, from the outside, towards the tip.

 - Stop, saw a bit more and continue pushing until you have a smooth seam.
 Repeat as often as necessary.

 - Clean up edge (see below).
 Burnish the metal down over the stone, rubbing towards the point.